The coinage of Apollonia and Dyrrhachium:

 - Countermark on a Heracles/Pegasus drachma?

-Countermarking (counterstamping) is the practice to alter the appearance of coins already in circulation by punching small images into the coin surface and re-enter them into coin circulation.
+Countermarking (counterstamping) is the practice to alter the appearance of coins by punching small images into the coin surface and re-enter them into circulation.
 This practice is almost as old as coinage itself.
 The main reason was to make the countermarked pieces legal tender for certain territories.
 Sometimes it also meant the enforcement of a higher exchange rate of the countermarked pieces; or to mask unwanted details of the original devices (of overthrown rulers: damnatio memoriae) to use them until new coins replace the unwanted ones.

 There are about 336 Corinthian type (Athena/Pegasus) staters catalogued by Meta (see in Further reading) attributable to Dyrrhachium by small symbols and/or legends, minted after 350 BC (when similar coins were minted in several other Balkan places).
 17 of them (5%) are countermarked: 11 with griffin's head, 6 with trident.
 Meta's book doesn't discuss the countermarks.